Can You Bring Climbing Gear on a Plane? TSA Rules for Carry-On and Checked Bags

 Generally, most climbing gear is permitted in hand and checked baggage in the United States.
 In hand baggage, passengers can carry rope, helmets, carabiners, crampons, harnesses, belay devices, quickdraws, alpine draws, brushes, climbing shoes, chalk, chalk bag, cams, climbing tape, and headlamps.
 In checked baggage, passengers should pack stick clips, nuts, nut tools, trekking poles, screws, ice picks, and axes.
 Bouldering crash pads must also travel in cargo baggage since they’re too large to fit the carry-on size requirements.
 Liquid chalk is allowed in hand baggage, but it must be under 3.4 ounces / 100 milliliters and it should fit with other liquids in a 1-quart clear resealable bag.

-Read Next: Can You Bring Snowshoes on Planes?
+Read Next: Can I Bring Snowshoes on Planes?

 Which climbing gear is banned from hand luggage?